debridge-finance/desdk/README.md

 // a contract may call deBridgeGate.send() multiple times, e.g. to submit data
 // to different chains simultaneously - that's why Submission.findAll()
-// returns an array of Submission objects const submissions = await Submission.findAll(
+// returns an array of Submission objects const submissions = await evm.Submission.findAll(
     // set the tx hash to inspect for new submissions transactionHash,
     {